-To ease the transition from subsidized homeownership assistance, one year prior to the end of the family's applicable assistance term, if eligible, HABC will develop a schedule of decelerated assistance for an additional five years at the end of the family's applicable assistance term.
+To ease the transition from subsidized homeownership assistance, one year prior to the end of the family's applicable assistance term, if eligible, HABC will develop a schedule of decelerated assistance for an additional five years.
 The decelerated assistance schedule is as follows:

-- Participant pays 30% of their adjusted monthly household income, plus: - o Year 1: 50% of the balance of the mortgage payment; - o Year 2: 60% of the balance of the mortgage payment; - o Year 3: 70% of the balance of the mortgage payment; - o Year 4: 80% of the balance of the mortgage payment; - o Year 5: 90% of the balance of the mortgage payment. - By the end of Year 5, participants will be paying the full mortgage payment as a homeowner no longer on the Program.
+- Participant pays 30% of their adjusted monthly household income, plus: - Year 1: 50% of the balance of the mortgage payment; - Year 2: 60% of the balance of the mortgage payment; - Year 3: 70% of the balance of the mortgage payment; - Year 4: 80% of the balance of the mortgage payment; - Year 5: 90% of the balance of the mortgage payment. - By the end of Year 5, participants will be paying the full mortgage payment as a homeowner no longer on the Program.